open-webui/open-webui/README.md

 - 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (kubectl, kustomize or helm) for a hassle-free experience with support for both `:ollama` and `:cuda` tagged images.

-- 🤝 **Ollama/OpenAI API Integration**: Effortlessly integrate OpenAI-compatible APIs for versatile conversations alongside Ollama models.
-Customize the OpenAI API URL to link with **LMStudio, GroqCloud, Mistral, OpenRouter, and more**.
+- 🤝 Ollama/OpenAI/Replicate API Integration: Effortlessly integrate Ollama, OpenAI-compatible APIs, and Replicate for versatile conversations.
+Customize the OpenAI API URL to link with LMStudio, GroqCloud, Mistral, OpenRouter, and more.
+Connect to [Replicate's extensive model catalog](https://replicate.com/collections/language-models) for even more options.

 - 🧩 **Pipelines, Open WebUI Plugin Support**: Seamlessly integrate custom logic and Python libraries into Open WebUI using [Pipelines Plugin Framework](https://github.com/open-webui/pipelines).
 Launch your Pipelines instance, set the OpenAI URL to the Pipelines URL, and explore endless possibilities.
 [Examples](https://github.com/open-webui/pipelines/tree/main/examples) include **Function Calling**, User **Rate Limiting** to control access, **Usage Monitoring** with tools like Langfuse, **Live Translation with LibreTranslate** for multilingual support, **Toxic Message Filtering** and much more.